holgermkluck/G4minWE/README.md

 **G4minWE** is a _minimal working example_ of a Gean4 simulation.
 It is intended for educational purposes: to show the basic structure of a minimal but valid Geant4 program.
 It can also serve as a starting point for more elaborated programs.

-To demonstrate the development from the most basic code to slightly elaborated code, this repository tags certain _development stages_:
+To demonstrate the development from the most basic code to slightly elaborated code, this repository features certain _development stages_ as dedicated branches:
   - **stage_0** the code consists just of a main file and the CMake files needed to compile it.
 The produced binary can be executed but does not make anything.

 ## Build and install G4minWE